-We are able to introduce new policies, procedures, rules and interpretations, as long as they are reasonable.
+We, on behalf of the Employer, are able to introduce new policies, procedures, rules and interpretations, as long as they are reasonable.
 Such changes are introduced to make the Plan more orderly and efficient.
 Members must follow and accept any new policies, procedures, rules, and interpretations.

-Under the terms of the Administrative Services Agreement, we have the authority, in our sole discretion, to introduce or terminate from time to time, pilot or test programs for disease management, care management, or wellness initiatives which may result in the payment of benefits not otherwise specified in this Booklet.
-We reserve the right to discontinue a pilot or test program at any time.
+Under the terms of the Administrative Services Agreement, we, on behalf of the Employer, have the authority, in our discretion, to institute from time to time, pilot or test programs for utilization management, care management, case management, clinical quality, disease management or wellness initiatives in certain designated geographic areas.
+These pilot initiatives are part of our ongoing effort to find innovative ways to make available high quality and more affordable healthcare.
+A pilot initiative may affect some, but not all Members under the Plan.
+These programs will not result in the payment of benefits which are not provided in the Employer's Group Health Plan, unless otherwise agreed to by the Employer.
+We reserve the right to discontinue a pilot initiative at any time without advance notice to the Employer.